 4. Low-Minimum Investment Requirement: Index funds (like mutual funds) are great for beginners who need a low-barrier entry into investing.
-You can generally open an index fund account with as low as $100 and set-up automatic contributions from your bank account for as low as $25.
+You can generally open an index fund account for as low as $100 and set up automatic contributions from your bank account for as low as $25.

 5. Tax Advantage: Index funds conduct fewer buy and sell transactions than actively-managed mutual funds.
 This results in a lower turnover of assets, fewer capital gains distributions, and tax burden.